 In the quaint, seaside town of St Ives you’ll find an abundance of local Cornish produce and delicacies.
 Having visited there this summer, here are my recommendations on what you must try.

-There’s nothing more British that eating a Cornish pasty whilst sitting on the beach in the pouring rain – wearing a wetsuit (now that’s what I call a summer holiday!).
+There’s nothing more British than eating a Cornish pasty whilst sitting on the beach in the pouring rain – wearing a wetsuit (now that’s what I call a summer holiday!).
 According to the Great Cornish Food Book (which is quoted on the Cornish Pasty Association website) Cornish pasties were the food of miners.
 Diced potato, swede, onion and succulent beef make for a hearty, juicy filling which is perfectly contained within a golden pastry, wrapped up by the iconic crimp.
 You can pick up a Cornish pasty (also known as an ‘Oggy’ in Cornish slang) at any beach in St Ives, including Porthminster, Porthgwidden (the best pasties in my opinion) and Porthmeor.
 There are also several Cornish Bakehouses scattered around the centre of town or you can head over to Pengenna Pasties where you can stand at the window and watch them at work.
 You will also find many places who claim to have world class status, such as The Cornish Bakery on the bustling Fore Street.
 Whilst I try not to dwell on the fact that I consumed six pasties within the space of one week in St Ives, the calories were quickly burnt off during daily activities of swimming, body boarding, paddle boarding and surfing.

 ‘Eating a Cornish pasty whilst sitting on the beach in the pouring rain – wearing a wetsuit.
 Now that’s what I call a summer holiday!’